The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 Music Building, Room 284

 You can pursue a Master of Music degree in Jazz Studies in one of three tracks: performance, composition and pedagogy.
-We also offer course work leading to a Doctor of Musical Arts degree in Performance with a concentration in Jazz Studies.
+At the doctoral level, we offer a Doctor of Musical Arts degree in Performance with a concentration in Jazz Studies.

-In lessons, small and large ensembles, classes, concerts, recitals and countless independent projects, our students develop as performers, composers and teachers.
-They have earned a wide range of recognitions over the years, including 16 DownBeat Student Music Awards in 2013.
+In lessons, small and large ensembles, classes, concerts, recitals and independent projects, our students develop as performers, composers and teachers.
+Theyíve earned a wide range of recognitions over the years, including 10 DownBeat Student Music Awards in 2014.